 CAN I CLEAN MY LEATHER GLOVES WITHOUT WASHING?

-Sure!
-You can clean the leather gloves or any leather protective equipment without necessarily washing them, but for effective results, you will have to use a bit of water.
+You can clean the leather gloves or any leather protective equipment without necessarily washing them with soap and water.
+An oil based cleaner or degreaser works well.
+For most effective results, using a little soap and water does help.
 I am going to be taking the example of a glove for the different methods of cleaning but these apply broadly to other leather equipment as well.

 If your gloves are not that dirty, if there is only a layer of dirt on them then you don’t have to use water, a simple dusting off using a rag cloth will do the job.